-A new report shares new lessons from bank insiders taking action on climate change.
+Report published today shares new lessons from bank insiders taking action on climate change

 Report co-author Lydia Hascott, Head of Intrapreneurship at the Finance Innovation Lab, said: “The ultimate purpose of banks is to finance an economy that enables human thriving on a flourishing planet.
 There is growing recognition of the impact that banks have on the real economy through their lending and investment, and particularly their outsized role in financing the fossil fuel extraction and deforestation that is driving climate breakdown.